Welcome to today's edition of the Rush 24-7 podcast.

 Christie's greater challenge as he's considering gearing up for the Republican presidential primaries is backlash from Rush Limbaugh.

-One week before the election, once again, New Jersey governor Chris Christie has caved and is seen as we need to quarantine Chris Christie, is what needs to happen here, folks.
+One week before the election, once again, New Jersey Governor Chris Christie has caved and is seen as we need to quarantine Chris Christie is what needs to happen here, folks.

 Critics point to Christie's calls over the weekend with HHS Secretary Sylvia Burwell and top Obama aide Valerie Jarrett, but he insists he did not cave.

-In Christie's Corner, public opinion.
+In Christie's corner, public opinion.

 Okay, so what does that mean?

-What is that poll result actually mean?
+What does that poll result actually mean?

 It doesn't mean what this drive-by infobabe attempted to tell you.

-They make it sound like in this bite that public opinion is on Christie's side against me.
+They make it sound like in this bite that public opinion is on Christie's side against me, except I don't have anything to do with Ebola policy.

-It doesn't matter what people think of me, on Ebola, because I have no impact on policy.
+It doesn't matter what people think of me on Ebola because I have no impact on policy.

-Zilch Z. Public opinion is on Christie's side versus Obama is what this means.
+Public opinion is on Christie's side versus Obama is what this means.

 Chris Christie had the public on his side when he was insisting that that nurse remain quarantined in New Jersey.